mzuniga58/Tense.Rql/Rql.md

           eq(Category,1)   eq(Status,A)              eq(Category,2)    eq(Status,P)
 </code></pre>
 <h2>The Aggregation Operators</h2>
-<p>Along with the relational and logical operators, RQl also supports aggregation.
+<p>Along with the relational and logical operators, RQL also supports aggregation.
 Think of this as the GROUP BY clause in SQL.
-The aggregation operator are:<p>
+The aggregation operators are:<p>
 <ul>
 <li><b>MAX</b> - delivers the maximum value of a member in a set</li>
 <li><b>MIN</b> - delivers teh minimum value of a member in a set</li>